THOMASELOVE/431-packages/README.md

     install.packages(pkgs)
 ```

+**Note**: This list isn't finalized yet.
+It will be by our first class meeting.

 ```

 ### Other packages I am considering including in this list
             ("equatiomatic", "gapminder", "here", "kableExtra",
             "magrittr", "markdown", "modelsummary", "nhanesA",